Welcome to EndocrineSurgeon.co.uk

 Consultant Endocrine Surgeon

 This site is for educational and teaching purposes only.
 It is in no way intended to replace medical advice given in the consultation room by a qualified doctor.
 Any individuals with concerns about their health should first consult their physician and then seek an endocrine surgical referral if necessary.
-Mr Lynn is very happy to give advice via email but will always insist that the local physician is involved where at all possible.
+Mr Lynn is very happy to give advice via email but always insists that the local physician is involved where at all possible.
 The Website is archived at The UK Web Archive at www.webarchive.org.uk